 The MSOH Industrial Hygiene emphasis is externally accredited by the Accreditation Board for Engineering and Technology, Inc. (ABET).
-Students completing the program will be well prepared to sit for the Board for Global EHS Credentialing examination to become a Certified Industrial Hygienist (CIH).
-Successful completion of the ABET-accredited MSOH-IH degree reduces the time needed in professional practice before being eligible to sit for that exam by one year.
+Students completing the program will be well prepared to sit for the American Board of Industrial Hygiene examination to become a Certified Industrial Hygienist.